 Prescribers may need to obtain prior authorizations for certain drugs.
+Only prescribers or their authorized agent may submit a request for a prior authorization.
+Third party requests are prohibited: prescribers may not contract with or assign authority to dispensing pharmacists, manufacturers, or other persons or companies to initiate their PA requests.
 General information on the prescription drug prior authorizations, including the above programs, can be found at the following website: https://newyork.fhsc.com.